Comparator automata in quantitative verification: Introduction

-A comparator is {\em $\omega$-regular} if it is finite-state and accepts by the B\"uchi condition.
-We relate $\omega$-regular comparators to {\em $\omega$-regular aggregate functions}~\cite{chaudhuri2013regular}, and show that $\omega$-regular aggregate-functions entail $\omega$-regular comparators.
+A comparator is \emph{$\omega$-regular} if it is finite-state and accepts by the B\"uchi condition.
+We relate $\omega$-regular comparators to \emph{$\omega$-regular aggregate functions}~\cite{chaudhuri2013regular}, and show that $\omega$-regular aggregate-functions entail $\omega$-regular comparators.
 However, the other direction is still open: Does an $\omega$-regular comparator for an aggregate function and a relation imply that the aggregate function is also $\omega$-regular?
-Furthermore, we show that $\omega$-regular comparators lead to generic algorithms for a number of well-studied problems including the quantitative inclusion problem, and in showing existence of winning strategies in incomplete-information quantitative games.
+Furthermore, we show that $\omega$-regular comparators lead to generic algorithms for a number of well-studied problems including the quantitative inclusion problem, and in solving quantitative games with incomplete information.
 Our algorithm yields \cct{PSPACE}-completeness of quantitative inclusion when the $\omega$-regular comparator is provided.
 The same algorithm extends to obtaining finite-state representations of counterexample words in inclusion.

 Next, we show that the discounted-sum aggregation function admits an $\omega$-regular comparator for all relations $R $ iff the discount-factor $d>1$ is an integer.
 We use this result to prove that discounted-sum aggregate function for discount-factor $d>1$ is $\omega$-regular iff $d$ is an integer.
-Furthermore, we use properties of $\omega$-regular comparators to conclude that the discounted-sum inclusion is \cct{PSPACE}-complete, hence resolving the complexity gap.
+Furthermore, we use properties of $\omega$-regular comparators to conclude that the discounted-sum inclusion is \cct{PSPACE}-complete, hence resolving the complexity gap (under a unary representation of numbers).

 Finally, we investigate the limit-average comparator.
 Since limit-average is only defined for sequences in which the average of prefixes converge, limit-average comparison is not well-defined.
 We show that even a B\"uchi pushdown automaton cannot separate sequences for which limit-average exists from those for which it does not.
-Hence, we introduce the novel notion of {\em prefix-average comparison} as a relaxation of limit-average comparison.
+Hence, we introduce the novel notion of \emph{prefix-average comparison} as a relaxation of limit-average comparison.
 We show that the prefix-average comparator admits a comparator that is $\omega$-context-free, i.e., given by a B\"uchi pushdown automaton, and we discuss the utility of this characterization.